 7. Now apply the potato stuffings over a bread slice and cover it with another slice.
 Repeat the process with other bread slices as well.

-8. Make a separate batter of besan/maida, salt, and water.
-You can enrich the batter by adding cornstarch, turmeric and chilli powder.
+8. Make a separate batter of besan, salt, and water.
+You can enrich the batter by adding cornstarch, turmeric, and chilli powder.

 9. Add oil to a pan and heat it.
 The quantity of oil should be enough to shallow fry the stuffed bread.

-10. Once the oil is at the right temperature, dip the stuffed bread in the batter and drop in the hot oil.
+10. Once the oil is hot, dip the stuffed bread in the batter and fry.

 11. Fry until both sides are crisp and golden brown.